NPS Seeks Comment on Proposed Regulation for Off-Road Bicycle Trails

 7733 Canal Road, Valley View 44125 (81° 35.544' W) (41° 21.155' N)

-Learn more about historic mill towns in the Cuyahoga Valley.
+Learn more about historic mill towns in the Cuyahoga Valley, and hear audio clips of one resident's experience working for the Jaite Paper Company.

 The Civilian Conservation Corps created the park you see today, building trails and shelters throughout the area.
 Once again, visitors come here to play, relax, and recreate.